smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 ---------------------------------------------------------
 **ISNULL**

 Any queries that join on a field with an empty string will equate to true.
-Commonly the empty string is used with the `ISNULL` function, such as the following query.
+The empty string is commonly used with the `ISNULL` function, such as the following query.

 ```sql
 SELECT  a.ID,